Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Towards Reliable Planning in Embodied Open-World Environments

 Due to the abundance of objects and the compositional nature of their functionalities, there often exist multiple feasible plans to complete a task, i.e., there are usually multiple paths for the completion of a particular goal.
 However, despite the feasibility of all such plans, most of them are highly inefficient to execute in the current episode.
 For example, as shown in Figure~\ref{fig:pipeline}, obtaining a \texttt{wood} can be done by chopping oak trees , birch trees , or acacia trees .
 But only oak trees are available in the \texttt{plains} biome.
 So the planner needs to choose oak trees since it is more efficient, as the agent does not need to travel to another biome.

 On the other hand, there is no strict sequential requirement for some goals in the plan $P_t$, i.e., $g_i, g_j \sim P_t$ enjoy the same precondition, which means $g_i$ and $g_j$ can be executed in any order.
-As shown in Figure~\ref{fig:goal_model}, the choice of different paths (sequences) may affect the execution efficiency of the plan $P_t$ as one goal might be closer to the agent.
+As shown in Figure~\ref{fig:challenge}, the choice of different paths (sequences) may affect the execution efficiency of the plan $P_t$ as one goal might be closer to the agent.
 Always choosing the closer goal to execute first could yield more efficient plans and improve the final success rate under a limited episode length.
-Moreover, the dynamic nature of open-world environments further amplifies the impact of more efficient plans on the success rate.
-For example, in Minecraft, if the agent chooses to execute a further goal like \texttt{collect wood} first, the much closer target \texttt{sheep} may have disappeared and hard to be found again.
+Moreover, the dynamic nature of open-world environments further amplifies the impact of efficient plans on the success rate.
+For example, in Minecraft, if the agent chooses to execute a further goal like \texttt{collect wood} first, the much closer target \texttt{sheep} may disappear and be hard to find again.

-In order to improve the efficiency of our plans, we propose to use a \textbf{Selector} that selects the most efficient path with the highest execution success rate as the final plan.
+In order to improve the efficiency of our plans, we propose to use a \textit{selector} that selects the most efficient path with the highest execution success rate as the final plan.
 Specifically, we design a state-aware selector to choose the nearest goal under state $s_t$ as the current goal $g_t$ from the candidate goal sets in plan $P_t$.
 It predicts the goal distribution $p(g_t |s_t, P_t)$ under the current state $s_t$ and plan $P_t$, where $g_t \in G_t$, $G_t$ describes all current executable goals in $P_t$.
 A straight way to implement the selector is to leverage the semantic similarity between the current state and the goal text using a vision-language model (VLM) such as CLIP \cite{clip}.
 Nevertheless, this may not exactly reflect the difficulty of completing the goal since VLM lacks practical experience.
 For example, an ``oak tree'' in front of the agent could lead to high semantic similarity for the ``chopping tree'' goal, but it may be inefficient to achieve this goal if a canyon is in the middle between the agent and the oak tree.